-80°C VIRTUAL USER GROUP MEETING

 Facilitated by Kathi Shea, Vice President & General Manager, Sample Repository Services, Azenta Life Sciences

 Kathi Shea is the Vice President and General Manager, for Sample Repository Services at Azenta Life Sciences.
 She is a former President of the International Society for Biological and Environmental Repositories (ISBER) and an active member of several ISBER committees and working groups.
-Shea served on the Advisory Working Group that developed the College of American Pathologists Biorepository Accreditation Program and is an active member of the CAP BAP Committee.
+Kathi served on the Advisory Working Group that developed the College of American Pathologists Biorepository Accreditation Program and is an active member of the CAP BAP Committee.
 She has over 20 years of experience leading biorepository programs and advising on the design of biorepositories, quality systems, and optimal methods for collection, preservation and annotation of biospecimen collections.

 Advantages of Automation in Regulated Bioanalytical Testing: Key Drivers, Inhibitors, Regulatory Hurdles & Scientific Reasoning